kubernetes/community/sig-service-catalog/charter.md

     via lazy two-thirds resolution amongst the chairs, if they are unresponsive for > 3 months or are not proactively working with other chairs to fulfill responsibilities.
+  - There is no set number of Chairs.

 - Emeritus Chairs ([Inspired by the Helm Project](http://technosophos.com/2018/01/11/introducing-helm-emeritus-core-maintainers.html))